-Qualification: BTEC Level 1 / Level 2 award
+Qualification: BTEC Tech Award in Enterprise Level 1 / Level 2 award

 With BTECs, students develop knowledge and understanding by applying their learning and skills in a work-related context.
 BTECs are skills-based qualifications that will help students to develop the practical real-world knowledge, experience and skills that they need to progress and succeed throughout their academic and professional life.